Laos - South to North

 Ban Faen village is home to our guide Khen Phetxayphone, most of the villagers are farmers who work in the surrounding rice fields, it has no running water or electricity, a generator provides 2 hours electricity a night.
 When redspokes started to work with Khen in 2001, we talked to the Headman and Elders to determine what support the village needed and where our support would have the greatest effect.
 After some discussion, it was agreed that the 2 main issues facing the village was access to clean drinking water and the school.
 We decided to start by helping the school.
 This decision was not unanimous, as there were mixed opinions about the value of education, particularly for girls.
 Nonetheless, our first donation went towards concreting the school floor.

 In 2003 redspokes and supporters started a charity LVCF.
 Shortly after we ran our first project building a school in Ban Faen.
 This school is now complete, we have went on to build a second (basic) school in one of the rural Hmong villages we visit.

 The LVCT decided in 2006 to look at issue of clean water and the issue of land mines, a major issue in this poor country.

-A stunning city, its architecture a combines ancient Lao monasteries dating back over 500 hundred years with French Colonial styles from the 19th and 20th centuries.
-Nestled in mountains at the confluence of the Nam Khan and the mighty Mekong Luang Prabang's location could not be more perfect.
+Luang Prabang is a stunning city; its architecture a combines ancient Lao monasteries dating back over 500 hundred years with French Colonial styles from the 19th and 20th centuries.
+Nestled in mountains at the confluence of the Nam Khan and the mighty Mekong, Luang Prabang's location could not be more perfect.
 With over 32 ancient temples in easy walking distance, Luang Prabang was declared a UNESCO World Heritage site in 1995, in order to preserve the temples and ensure that new development is limited and in keeping with the magical city.

 With many restaurants, stunning views, great markets and a chilled out atmosphere, Luang Prabang is definitely Lao's hidden treasure.